einaraz/SharpWaveRipple/README.md

 - Matplotlib 3.4.3
 ```
 # Installation guide
-SharpWaveRipple does not need to be installed on the user's machine.
+SharpWaveRipple does not need installation on the user's machine.
+It only requires Python and the above specified packages.
+See below the details of how to run the analyses using the demo data or your own data.

 # Demo